The CAN Lab will be recruiting graduate students for the Fall 2019 semester.

 I am only interested in fMRI.
 Is this ok?

-FMRI training is a very time consuming endeavor, and because of the inherent safety concerns, we must have a better understanding of your skills and competencies before assigning you to a neuroimaging project.
+FMRI training is a very time-consuming endeavor, and because of the inherent safety concerns, we must have a better understanding of your skills and competencies before assigning you to a neuroimaging project.
 As such, you may not be initially assigned to assist with an fMRI study directly, however, you will likely still have opportunities to work with the brain data generated from our projects.
-Based on your individual interests and goals, Dr. Robinson will provide you with the opportunities she feels are best for your next step.
+Based on your individual interests and goals, Dr. Robinson will provide you with the opportunities she feels are best for your next step, and in-line with your interests.

 What kind of time commitment should I expect?